jleighton/jamesleighton.github.io/backlog.md

 jumbo_text: And this is my gaming backlog!
 ---

 In 2021, I want to complete some of the following games.
 Lady Luck will select the next game by the roll of a dice.

 Some of these I've played before, but never beaten.
+This list will also serve as a reminder to stop spending money on games the next time there is a sale...

+🎮 = Currently Playing

 1. Pokemon Heart Gold 🎮
 2. Phoenix Wright Ace Attorney Trilogy
 1. Super Mario World
-1. Legend of Zelda: A Link to the Past
 1. Spyro Trilogy
 1. Professor Layton & the Azran Legacy
 1. Super Mario Land 2